voyagermesh/voyager/docs/guides/ingress/configuration/frontend-rule.md

 ---
+title: Frontend Ingress Rules| Voyager
 menu:
   product_voyager_5.0.0-rc.10:
+    identifier: frontend-rule-config
     name: Frontend Rule
-    parent: configuration
+    parent: config-ingress
-    weight: 65
+    weight: 15
 product_name: voyager
 menu_name: product_voyager_5.0.0-rc.10
 section_menu_id: guides
 ---

-## Frontend Rules
+# Frontend Rules

 Frontend rules specify a set of rules that are applied to HAProxy frontend configuration.
 The set of keywords are from here https://cbonte.github.io/haproxy-dconv/1.7/configuration.html#4.1.
 Only frontend sections can be applied here. **It is up to user to provide valid sets of rules**.
 This allows acls or other options in frontend sections in HAProxy config.
 Frontend rules will be mapped to `spec.rules` according to HAProxy port.

 ```yaml